IbrahimaST/IbrahimaST/README.md

 <br clear="both">

 <p align="center">📫 Are you a recruiter?
-Email me below to access my private repositories</p>
+Email me below to access my private repositories and check out some of my projects below!</p>

 ###